kubeflow/website/content/docs/aws/troubleshooting-aws.md

 + echo 'namespace kubeflow successfully deleted.'
 ```

-You can ignore kubernetes resource not found issues in deletion phase.
+You can ignore kubernetes resource not found issues in the deletion phase.

 ### InvalidParameterException in UpdateCluster